thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 ## Review

-In this quest, you learned how conditional statements can help make the code you write for a Puppet module adaptable to cover different conditions.
-You saw an example of how the `puppetlabs-apache` module uses a conditional statement to install a different package depending on the node's operating system.
-After learning about the syntax of the `if` statement, you incorporated a conditional statement into your `pasture` module to help manage the package dependencies for the different server options available to the Sinatra framework.
+In this lesson, I showed how conditional statements can help make the code you write for a Puppet module adaptable to cover different conditions.
+I showed an example of how the `puppetlabs-apache` module uses a conditional statement to install a different package depending on the node's operating system.
+After explaining the syntax of the `if` statement, I incorporated a conditional statement into my `pasture` module to help manage the package dependencies for the different server options available to the Sinatra framework.

-So far, the `pasture` and `motd` modules you've used have been written from scratch.
-This is great for the sake of learning, but one of Puppet's strengths lies in the Puppet community and the Puppet Forge—the repository of pre-written modules you can easily incorporate into your own Puppet codebase.
-In the next quest, you'll see how to make use of an existing module to set up a database backend for the Pasture application.
+So far, the `pasture` and `motd` modules I've used have been written from scratch.
+This is great for the sake of learning, but one of Puppet's strengths lies in the Puppet community and the Puppet Forge—the repository of pre-written modules that can easily be incorporated into your own Puppet codebase.
+In the next video, I'll show how to make use of an existing module to set up a database backend for the Pasture application.

-## Additional Resources

-* Puppet's [docs page](https://docs.puppet.com/puppet/latest/lang_conditional.html) covers the syntax of all forms of conditional statements and expressions.
-* The [style guide](https://docs.puppet.com/puppet/latest/style_guide.html#conditionals) includes best-practices recommendations for the use of conditionals.